WillCraig/My-hacKSU-Code/lesson03_api/README.md

 Went through the basics of accessing and using an API within python.

-API used was OpenWeather TODO: add link
+API used was OpenWeather

+> Make sure to enter the api key to run the program.